For a stunning new Kitchen in Dartmouth, Kingsbridge, The South Hams and South Devon …

 Before sitting down to start planning on a new kitchen layout, it’s important to brainstorm some aspects of the kitchen that one truly loves and the areas to improve on as well.

 The shape can also present a major design headache.
-Studies indicate that in the most efficient kitchens, the three legs of the triangle should add up to about 12 feet but not exceed 23 feet.
-Most kitchens feature three main shapes: the G, U and L. The G shape features one appliance on each of the two walls, with a third one placed on a peninsula separating the work area from the adjoining space.
-In the U-shape, the stove, sink and fridge are placed on different walls.
-This offers a compact triangle that allows one top prepare meals while covering a short distance.
-It works best when the sink is placed in the centre of the U and the fridge at the end with some counters in between to avoid breaking up the working area.
-L-shaped kitchens use two walls for the three points of the triangle.
+Studies indicate that in the most efficient kitchens, the three legs of the triangle should add up to about 123 feet but not exceed 23 feet.
+Most kitchens feature three main shapes: the G, U and L. The G shape features one appliance on each of the two walls, with a third one placed on a peninsula separation the work area from the adjoining space.
+In the U shape, the stove, sink and fridge are placed on different walls.
+This offers a compact triangle that allows one to prepare meals while covering a short distance.
+It works best when the sink is placed in the centre of the U and the fridge at the end with some worktops in between to avoid breaking up the working area.
+L shaped kitchens use two walls for the three points of the triangle.
 In most cases, the fridge is at one end of the longer leg of the L, the sink towards the middle of the same wall and the stove perpendicular, on the shorter length.
 Traffic doesn’t flow into the triangle, since the design only utilizes two walls.
-Generally, the sink should take the central position if possible, because it’s used more often as compared to the stove and the fridge.
-If the sink is on the same wall as the stove with the central work area falling in the middle, there’ll be minimal water dripping on the floor when one goes from the fink to the cooker.
+Generally kitchen sinks should take the central position if possible, because it’s used more often as compared to the stove and the fridge.
+If the sink is on the same wall as the stove with the central work area falling in the middle, there’ll be minimal water dripping on the floor when one goes from the sink to the cooker.
 The refrigerator should be ideally a single door model and placed such that it faces the work triangle when open, rather than out of it.
-Plumbing and Electrical The current layout of the plumbing and electrical fixtures can constrain the design options, such that one will ether need to overhaul their dream design or face high re-installation costs.
-Depending on the house, it may not be possible to move these installations far from their original locations, mainly due to the constraints of the original design.
+The current layout of the plumbing, kitchen taps and electrical fixtures can constrain the design options, such that one will either need to overhaul their dream design or face high re-installation costs.
+Depending on the house, it may not be possible to move these installations far from their original locations, mainly due to the constrains of the original design.
 So if the dream kitchen includes something that would require major overhauls, it may not be possible to actualise unless one has a large budget.

 The kitchen needs large windows that offer ventilation, outside visibility and natural light.
 The doors also need to be large enough to allow unrestrained access and quick evacuation in case of an emergency.
 There should also be plenty of space for turning and movement to avoid accidents.